Dexterous-Devu/Hello-World/README.md

 ## Deploying Commands
-- run the below command to deploy the contract to the Ropsten testnet.
+- run this command to deploy the contract to the Ropsten testnet.

 ```bash
 npx hardhat run scripts/deploy.js
 ```
-- run the below command to read and write a new message to the smart contract on Ropsten testnet.
+- run this command to read and write a new message to the smart contract on Ropsten testnet.
 ```bash
 npx hardhat run scripts/interact.js
 ```